 Zoning protocols for mixed-use developments include traditional subdivisions, urban or downtown CBDs (central business districts), PUDs or Planned Unit Developments, or other special designation.

-The Atlanta Regional Commission does an outstanding job of outlining the necessary criteria that every good mixed-use development should meet:
+The Atlanta Regional Commission does an outstanding job of outlining the necessary criteria that every successful mixed-use development should meet:

 When we integrate mixed-use developments into communities, we create a stronger sense of place and identity.
 While mixed-use development has always been a resilient and sustainable option for development, in the aftermath of COVID-19, prioritizing mixed-use projects will create a healthier, more equitable and accessible environment overall.